mistweaverco/kikao.nvim/README.md

     -- The path to the session file
     -- If not provided, the session file will be stored in {{PROJECT_DIR}}/.nvim/session.vim session_file_path = nil,
+    -- Don't start or restore a session if the file is in the deny_on_path list -- and you opened that file directly deny_on_path = {
+      ".git/COMMIT_EDITMSG",
+    },
   }
 },
 ```